MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 :::image type="content" source="media/livy-API/Entra-app-API-permissions.png" alt-text="Screenshot showing Livy API permissions in the Entra admin center" lightbox="media/livy-API/Entra-app-API-permissions.png" :::

+> [!NOTE]
+> During public preview we will be adding a few additional granular scopes, and if you use this approach, when we add these additional scopes your Livy app will break.
+Please check this list as it will be updated with the additional scopes.

-You could choose to be more granular than this list above by removing Item.ReadWrite.All and replacing with more granular Scope permisions:
+Some customers may want a more granular permissions than this list above.
+You could remove Item.ReadWrite.All and replacing with these more granular Scope permisions:

 * Code.AccessAzureDataExplorer.All
 * Code.AccessAzureDataLake.All